hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_virtual_instance.html.markdown

 * `os_profile` - (Required) An `os_profile` block as defined below.
 Changing this forces a new resource to be created.

-* `vm_size` - (Required) The size of the Virtual Machine.
+* `virtual_machine_size` - (Required) The size of the Virtual Machine.
 Changing this forces a new resource to be created.

 ---